apostrophecms/sanitize-html/README.md

 Valid values are: `'discard'` (default), `'completelyDiscard'` (remove disallowed tag's content), `'escape'` (escape the tag) and `'recursiveEscape'` (to escape the tag and all its content).

-#### Discard disallowed but but the inner content of disallowed tags is kept.
+#### Discard disallowed but the inner content of disallowed tags is kept.

-If you set `disallowedTagsMode` to `discard`, disallowed tags are discarded but but the inner content of disallowed tags is kept.
+If you set `disallowedTagsMode` to `discard`, disallowed tags are discarded but the inner content of disallowed tags is kept.

 ```js
 disallowedTagsMode: 'discard'